waii-ai/waii-cli/DEVELOPMENT.md

 ## Test with local changes from `waii-sdk-js`

-It is possible that you amde some changes in`waii-sdk-js`, and want to test the changes in `waii-cli` before publishing the changes to npm.
+It is possible that you made some changes in`waii-sdk-js`, and want to test the changes in `waii-cli` before publishing the changes to npm.

 To do so, you need to run `tsc && npm pack` inside the `waii-sdk-js` folder.
 After that, you need to run
 1. `npm uninstall waii-sdk-js` and